Man are we missing hoops.

 Thankfully, the coronavirus didn’t shut sports down until after NBA All-Star Weekend in February.
 At least we got to see some memorable moments before the lights went out.
 Little did we know it would be the last images of elite pro hoops that we will see at least until June.

 There was a time in the NBA when the big man ruled the game.
-Success at the pro level began with the man in the middle; those 7-foot, imposing figures who dominated the game of basketball and dictated much of the action.
-Now, they dont even put centers on the All-Star ballot as the game has evolved (for the better or worse) and having a big body around the rim to provide strength and paint presence is secondary to fast, quick, smaller guys who can shoot the trey and pirouette on the perimeter.
+Success at the pro level began with the man in the middle; that 7-foot, imposing figure who dominated the paint and dictated much of the action.
+Now, they don’t even put centers on the All-Star ballot as the game has evolved (for the better or worse) and having a big body around the rim to provide strength and paint presence is secondary to fast, quick, smaller guys who can shoot the trey and pirouette on the perimeter.

 We cant, however, forget the mythical centers of yesteryear who produced some superstar moments during the past half-century of NBA basketball.

 Heres TSL’s Top 5 All-Star Performances by a center.